Airborne School

 In 45 days after formation, students made their first jumps from a B-18.
 They landed in Lawson Field on August 16, 1940.
 This platoon holds the honor of being the first to have a mass jump in the United States.
 First Lieutenant William Ryder and Private William King became the first officer and enlisted man to officially jump as paratroopers in United States Army history.

-Guest Jumping
+Airborne School Guest Jumping Program

 CH (CPT) Roy Swisher